chleosl/Great-Powershell-Aliases-via-Powershell-HOME-profile/README.md

-# VS Code PowerShell Profile
+# Alias Set in PowerShell Profile

 This repository contains a PowerShell profile for use in Visual Studio Code's integrated terminal.